-Vancouver Lookout offers 360 degree views of Vancouver and beyond.
-Its Observation Deck is 168.8 metres (553.16 feet) above Vancouver.
+Vancouver Lookout offers 360-degree views of Vancouver and beyond.
+Its observation deck is 169m (553ft) above Vancouver.
 The lookout’s UFO-shaped design is the main feature of Vancouver’s skyline.

 VanDusen Botanical Garden

 VanDusen Botanical Garden is close to Queen Elizabeth Park in suburban Vancouver.
-Although it doesn’t offer the views of the park, VanDusen is a large garden filled with various plants and flowers.
-It also transforms into a light-filled wonderland during the holidays.
+Although it doesn’t offer views of the park, VanDusen is a large garden filled with various plants and flowers that transforms into a light-filled wonderland during the holidays.